tylerbcrawford/repo2txt/README.md

 ## Contributing
 Contributions to enhance `repo2txt` are always welcome.
 Feel free to fork the repository, make your improvements, and submit a pull request.

+### Current Development Focus
+We are actively working on implementing the GUI interface and new features.
+If you'd like to contribute, check the `cline_docs` directory for detailed implementation plans and technical documentation.